CalliStef/Callista-Lucia/docs/utilities/utilities.md

    **1.3** Now, with your pointer, in the log-in frame, below the sentence, “Mori is a simple To-Do list…,” *hold* and *drag* to create a rectangle.
 Let go of your *hold* once you’re done.

-On the right-hand panel, under “Design,” set the following changes:
+On the right-hand panel, under “**Design**,” set the following changes:
 * X-position: 84
 * Y-position: 699
 * W: 236